sveltejs/svelte/site/content/tutorial/06-bindings/01-text-inputs/text.md

 As a general rule, data flow in Svelte is *top down* — a parent component can set props on a child component, and a component can set attributes on an element, but not the other way around.

 Sometimes it's useful to break that rule.
 Take the case of the `<input>` element in this component — we *could* add an `on:input` event handler that set the value of `name` to `event.target.value`, but it's a bit... boilerplatey.
-It gets even worse with other kinds of form elements, as we'll see.
+It gets even worse with other form elements, as we'll see.

 Instead, we can use the `bind:value` directive: